 Their kid counterparts are Jonathan Brandis (for Richard Thomas), his startling eyes reminding us of a young Jeff Fahey, Emily Perkins as Beverly (for Annette O’Toole), Adam Faraizl as Eddie the asthmatic (for Christopher), Marlon Taylor as Mike (for Tim Reid), the token black kid, Ben Heller as Stan (admittedly as vanilla as Masur), Seth Green as Richie (yes, THE Seth Green, Dr. Evil’s son, for Anderson), and Brandon Crane as bullied, fat Ben (for Ritter), who doesn’t really look fat but “built.”

 The kids do such a fine job over their adult counterparts, we often wish the story would simply stay in flashback.
-(The 2017 remake would actually do this – tell the story in linear time, with the kids’ tale; only in that film’s final title will we read: IT: CHAPTER ONE…)
+(The 2017 remake would actually do this – tell the story in linear time, with the kids’ tale.
+And only in that film’s final title will we read: IT: CHAPTER ONE…)